glasser/vote.davidglasser.net/content/post/202011-candidates.md

 I am pretty torn at this point.
 Based on endorsements and overall character, I lean towards La Force, but his opinions about specific parks that I know are opposed to mine.
 Leaning towards voting for Echols or abstaining.
 Would love advice from anyone who knows more about either of these candidates!
+(I'm actually in the middle of an on-and-off text conversation with La Force's daughter that started from a campaign text which has been somewhat informative here.)

 ## Berkeley Mayor: ?